Simultaneous inference for time-varying models: Model assumptions and estimators

 where $K_{b_n}(\cdot) := K(\cdot/b_n)$.
 Let $\Theta' := [-R,R]^k$ with some $R > 0$.
 A local linear estimator of $\theta(t)$, $\theta'(t)$ is given by

-\begin{remark} In the following we will assume specific cases of the likelihood $\ell$ and in the appendix we will have $\ell$ modelled as a more general twice continuously differentiable function.
-A referee asked if this assumption on $\ell$ can be relaxed.
-Unfortunately, although it might be possible to relax differentiability on $\ell$ by using sharper and recent Gaussian approximation from \cite{karmakarsinica}, one can\textit{not} possibly circumvent the covariance matrix estimation that also requires the smoothness from $\ell$. \end{remark}
+\begin{remark} As defined above, we consider a quite specific form of the objective function $\ell$.
+In the Appendix, we allow $\ell$ to be much more general.
+Basically, it has to be twice continuously differentiable and 'compatible' with the time series model.
+A referee asked if also the differentiability assumption on $\ell$ might be relaxed.
+A relaxation might be possible by using sharper and more recent Gaussian approximation results from \cite{karmakarsinica} and empirical process results for dependent data.
+However, this would significantly increase the complexity on the assumptions on $\ell$, since its smoothness is used for several completely different key steps in the proofs, such as Bahadur representations, a bias expansion and the quantification of the underlying dependence. \end{remark}